 The following format codes can be used within the FORMAT_DATE function:

-- FORMAT_DATE(:d): Formats the date in a short format, typically displaying the day, month, and year separated by hyphens.
+- FORMAT_DATE(:d): Short date format, typically day, month, and year separated by hyphens.

-- FORMAT_DATE(:D): Formats the date in a long format, displaying the day, full month name, and year.
+- FORMAT_DATE(:D): Long date format, with day, full month name, and year.

-- FORMAT_DATE(:t): Formats the time in a short format, showing hours, minutes, and seconds.
+- FORMAT_DATE(:t): Short time format, showing hours, minutes, and seconds.

-- FORMAT_DATE(:u): Formats the date and time in a universal sortable format, using UTC time.
+- FORMAT_DATE(:u): Universal sortable format using UTC time.

-- FORMAT_DATE(:U): Combines the long date format with the long time format, showing both date and time in Universal Time (UTC).
+- FORMAT_DATE(:U): Long date with long time in Universal Time (UTC).

 Example